Bill Posey: Gun law

 Posey supported legislation that mandates concealed carry permit reciprocity among states.

 From 2015 to 2016, Posey accepted $2,000 in direct campaign contributions from the NRA Political Victory Fund; from 2008 to 2016 he accepted $13,500 from NRA political action committees.

 Posey was one of the original cosponsors of the Repeal of the Implementation of the NICS Improvement Amendments Act of 2007, which repealed Obama-era legislation aimed at preventing the mentally infirm from legally purchasing firearms.

 After the 2017 Las Vegas shooting, Posey expressed support for legislation that would ban bump stocks.

 Healthcare

 Posey supported repealing the Affordable Care Act (Obamacare), calling it a "fiasco" that "was passed under a lot of misrepresentation."

 Net neutrality

 Posey was the only Republican representative to vote with the Democratic-controlled House for the Save the Internet Act of 2019, which would overturn the Federal Communications Commission's repeal of net neutrality and "restore Obama-era net neutrality protections."

 Public health

-Posey is a proponent of the debunked theory that vaccines cause autism.
+Posey was a proponent of the debunked theory that vaccines cause autism.
 He wrote a foreword for Robert F. Kennedy Jr.'s 2015 book Thimerosal: Let the Science Speak, which espoused the debunked theory that thimerosal causes autism.